alertlogic/cwe-collector/cfn/README-GD.md

 To capture GuardDuty events, see [Setting Up Amazon GuardDuty] (http://docs.aws.amazon.com/AWSGuardDuty/latest/UserGuide/settingup.html).

-**Temp Dev and Test Note: The current template is stored here https://s3.amazonaws.com/rcs-test-us-east-1/templates/guardduty.template Access to this template is granted to Route105 (948063967832), Collect (352283894008) and Ozone (481746159046) AWS accounts only.**

 ## Create an Alert Logic Access Key

 **Before you begin:** Be sure you have an Alert Logic Cloud Insight account with administrator permissions.
 Log into the Cloud Insight console as an administrator [here](https://console.cloudinsight.alertlogic.com/#/login).